 What is DHT?

 In order to understand what is DHT, we will need to get down to the molecular level.
 Dihydrotestosterone, better known as DHT, is an androgen hormone that is derived from testosterone.
-An enzyme known as 5-alpha-Reductase (5-AR) converts about 10 percent of all testosterone into DHT.2 Normal levels of DHT promotes the production of facial, axillary, pubic, and body hair13.
+An enzyme known as 5-alpha-Reductase (5-AR) converts about 10 percent of all testosterone into DHT.2 Normal levels of DHT promotes the production of facial, axillary, pubic, and body hair13 whereas excessive levels of DHT can contribute to baldness and prostate problems in men and female pattern hair loss in women.

 How to Reduce DHT with DHT Blocker Food